Car Accidents

 • The Other Person Is Not Insured or Is Minimally Insured:

-Unfortunately, some people drive in Illinois without insurance or do not have adequate coverage to fully compensate you for your injuries.
-In situations like these, maximum recovery will depend on the extent of coverage you have as of the date of the accident.
+Some people drive in Illinois without insurance or have insufficient coverage for your injuries.
+In these cases, your recovery depends on your own coverage at the time of the accident.

-• The Other Person Is Not Insured & You Do Not Carry Uninsured Coverage:
+• The Other Person Is Not Insured and You Do Not Carry Uninsured Coverage:

 Get the answers you need and the representation you deserve by speaking with an experienced Chicago car accident lawyer at (312) 487-2513!
 Contact us today for a free consultation.